Ageman-Capstone/Ageman/README.md

 - (ML) M298D4KY3048 - Dewa Komang Reiki Perdana Wisnu
 - (ML) M006D4KY2604 - Kelvin Nazrey Rizmawan
 ## About The Project
 The machine learning aspect involves enabling the app to recognize Balinese Dance via image scans from the camera.
-To facilitate object detection, we plan to use pretrained models like Custome CNN TensorFlow for neural networks, PIL for image preprocessing, NumPy for data manipulation, and scikit-learn for model evaluation.
+To facilitate object detection, we plan to use pretrained models like Custome CNN.
+TensorFlow for neural networks, PIL for image preprocessing, NumPy for data manipulation, and scikit-learn for model evaluation.

 Libraries Requirement:
 1. TensorFlow (Deep learning framework for building neural networks.)